Can Stem Cells Help COPD?

 What are Stem Cells?

 Stem cells are the building blocks for any type of living organism.
 They have the ability for self-renewal and replication, capable of forming any type of tissue or organ in the body.
 Adult stem cells from one organ are capable of forming tissue for another organ, which is called plasticity.
 It has been found that adult stem cells are capable of being transferred into any one single organ of the body.

 Stem Cell Treatments for COPD

-In the case of lung diseases, autologous stem cells are used, meaning they come from the patient’s own body, and can be found in blood, fat and bone marrow.
+In the case of lung diseases, autologous stem cells are used, meaning they come from the patient’s own body, and can be found in blood and bone marrow.
 Stem cells have the ability to form many types of various cells.

-During the procedure, stem cell therapy involves harvesting adult stem cells from bone marrow, fat tissue and the blood which needs special laboratory methods to gather them.
+During the procedure, stem cell therapy involves harvesting adult stem cells from bone marrow and the blood which needs special laboratory methods to gather them.
 After being extracted from the patient’s body, they are then processed and isolated.
-They are then given back to the patient intravenously or through a method using a nebulizer.
+They are then given back to the patient intravenously.
 It surprises many people to hear that the therapy is minimally invasive and normally an outpatient procedure.